 Alastor’s Myths, Legends, and Stories

-The most substantial “story” related to the name is historical and classical, concerning the philosophical fear of becoming an alastor, as recounted by Plutarch and later cited by Collin de Plancy.
+The main story linked to Alastor is historical and comes from classical times.
+It is about the fear of becoming an alastor, as told by Plutarch and later mentioned by Collin de Plancy.

 Cicero’s Hatred and the Fear of Becoming an Alastor

-The belief underlying this plan was that such a violent, self-sacrificial death on a sacred altar would transform Cicero’s spirit into an alastor—a vengeful daemon—who would then be supernaturally bound to and relentlessly pursue the man he hated, thereby bringing divine vengeance down on Augustus and his house.
+The idea behind this plan was that dying violently and sacrificing himself on a sacred altar would turn Cicero’s spirit into an alastor, a vengeful demon.
+He would then be bound to and endlessly pursue Augustus, bringing divine vengeance on him and his family.

 Cicero was reportedly deterred from this path only by the fear of being tortured beforehand.